DialRC/GetGoingData/README.md

 ## License
 Please download and agree to the [`License`](LICENSE).

-If you download and use the Let's Go data, you agree that you will cite it in all publications resulting from its use.
+If you download and use the GetGoing data, you agree that you will cite it in all publications resulting from its use.

 ## Contacts
 If you have more questions about the GetGoing systems and dataset.
 Please contact us: